-Section 13.
-Compliance with Bank Secrecy Act

-A. The Commission shall comply with the Bank Secrecy Act, 31 U.S.C § 5311 et seq, and any applicable regulations.

 Section 14.
+Compliance with Federal Law

+A. The Commission and the Kiowa Tribe Legislature will comply with all applicable federal laws, including the Bank Secrecy Act, 31 U.S.C § 5311 et seq, state liquor laws, tribal liquor laws and any other applicable regulations.

+Section 15.
 Repeal

-A. All prior gaming laws are hereby repealed.
+A. To the extent that they are inconsistent with this law, all prior gaming laws are hereby repealed.

-Section 14.
+Section 13 16.
 Access to Financial Information

-A copy of any gaming operation's annual audit shall be provided to the Legislature and the Chairman of the Tribe within 10-days of receipt by the Commission.
+A copy of the gaming operation's annual audit shall be provided to the Legislature and the Chairman of the Tribe within 10-days of receipt by the Commission.
 The Commission shall permit all audit financial records of the Commission to be made available for review, upon request at any time (during business hours) by the Chairman of the Tribe or the Speaker of the Legislature.

-Section 15.
+Section 44 17.
 License Application Forms

-- A. The following notice shall be placed on the Commission's license application form for a key employee or a primary management official before it is filled out by an applicant: - "In compliance with the Privacy Act of 1974, the following information is provided: Solicitation of the information on this form is authorized by 25 U.S.C. §§ 2701 et seq.
+A. The following notice shall be placed on the Commission's license application form for a key employee or a primary management official before it is filled out by an applicant:

+"In compliance with the Privacy Act of 1974, the following information is provided: Solicitation of the information on this form is authorized by 25 U.S.C. §§ 2701 et seq.
 The purpose of the requested information is to determine the eligibility of individuals to be granted a gaming license.
 The information will be used by the Tribal gaming regulatory authorities and by the National Indian Gaming Commission members and staff who have need for the information in the performance of their official duties.
 The information may be disclosed by the Tribe or the NIGC to appropriate Federal, Tribe, State, local or foreign law enforcement and regulatory agencies when relevant to civil, criminal or regulatory investigations or prosecutions or when pursuant to a requirement by a tribe or the NIGC in connection with the issuance, denial, or revocation of a gaming license, or investigations of activities while associated with a tribe or a gaming operation.
-Failure to consent to the disclosures indicated in this notice will result in a tribe being unable to license you for a primary management official or key employee position. - The disclosure of your Social Security Number (SSN) is voluntary.
-However, failure to supply a SSN may result in errors in processing your application. - B. The following additional notice shall be placed on the application form for a key employee or a primary management official before it is filled out by an applicant: - "A false statement on any part of your license application may be grounds for denying a license or the suspension or revocation of a license.
-Also, you may be punished by fine or imprisonment pursuant to the laws of the Tribe or Federal Law (e.g., U.S. Code, title 18, section 1001)." - C. Every Applicant shall certify they are over the age of 18.
+Failure to consent to the disclosures indicated in this notice will result in a tribe being unable to license you for a primary management official or key employee position.

+The disclosure of your Social Security Number (SSN) is voluntary.
+However, failure to supply a SSN may result in errors in processing your application.

+B. The following additional notice shall be placed on the application form for a key employee or a primary management official before it is filled out by an applicant:

+"A false statement on any part of your license application may be grounds for denying a license or the suspension or revocation of a license.
+Also, you may be punished by fine or imprisonment pursuant to the laws of the Tribe or Federal Law (e.g., U.S. Code, title 18, section 1001)."

-Section 16.
+Section 45 18.
 License Fees